Meet Our Team

 Research Areas

-Automotive product planning, management of engineering, purchasing, manufacturing, marketing and sales, and aftersales and services
+Automotive product planning, engineering management, purchasing, manufacturing, marketing & sales, aftersales, and customer services

 Yann Lamarche